 Neurology and Neurosurgery

-Speech therapy can help people with Parkinson’s disease manage speech and swallowing concerns so they can stay as social, healthy and safe as possible
+Speech therapy can help people with Parkinson’s disease manage voice and swallowing concerns so they can stay as social, healthy and safe as possible

-By Rosemary Griffin, MA, CCC-SLP, Director of Speech Pathology, Northern Dutchess Hospital, Vassar Brothers Medical Center
+By Rosemary Griffin, MA, CCC-SLP, Director of Speech Pathology, Nuvance Health

-People with Parkinson’s disease may experience problems speaking and swallowing.
-Trouble communicating can be very frustrating and lead to isolation.
-Trouble swallowing can lead to additional medical problems such as malnutrition and aspiration.
+Parkinson’s disease can cause speaking and swallowing problems.
+Trouble communicating can be very frustrating for people and lead to isolation.
+Trouble swallowing can lead to additional, serious medical problems such as malnutrition and aspiration — or getting food or liquids stuck in the airway or lungs.

-While there is no cure for Parkinson’s disease, there are ways to manage symptoms so people with the neurological condition can maintain their independence and quality of life as much as possible.
+While there is no cure for Parkinson’s disease, there are ways to manage symptoms so you or a loved one with this neurological condition can stay independent and have a good quality of life as much as possible.

-Here is how speech therapy can help people manage speech and swallowing challenges associated with Parkinson’s disease.
+Here is how speech therapy can help people manage voice and swallowing challenges associated with Parkinson’s disease.

 What is Parkinson’s disease?

 Parkinson’s disease is a progressive movement disorder and the second most common neurodegenerative disease in the United States.
-About 60 thousand Americans are diagnosed with Parkinson’s disease each year, and 10 million people are living with it worldwide.
+About 60,000 Americans are diagnosed with Parkinson’s disease each year, and 10 million people are living with it worldwide.

 How does Parkinson’s disease affect speech?

-Parkinson’s disease may also affect face and mouth muscles movement, which can then affect how someone communicates.
+Parkinson’s disease may also affect face and mouth muscle movement, which can then affect how someone communicates.

 Finally, a relatively smaller group of people with Parkinson’s disease may experience cognitive changes that impact memory, planning and word retrieval.